SPLOST VII Completed Projects

 - Sewer Collection Smoke Testing - In July 2017, the City of Valdosta completed the smoke testing project for the sanitary sewer system, which included approximately 1,712,150 linear feet (over 300 miles).
 The City hired Constantine Engineering to smoke test the entire sanitary sewer system and estimated that the project would take 4 years.
 Work began in January 2014 and was completed ahead of schedule.
 The purpose of this project was to identify and eliminate sources of stormwater inflow and infiltration (I&I) into the sewer system that cannot be identified by closed-circuit televising of sewer lines.

 - Withlacoochee Sewer Plant - Valdosta and Lowndes County voters who passed a continuation Special Purpose Local Option Sales Tax (SPLOST) referendum in 2013 were publicly credited for the debt-free opening of the City of Valdosta Withlacoochee Wastewater Treatment Plant (WWTP) at a ribbon-cutting event on July 12, 2016.
 Over 100 attended the event to tour the public facility that has been built to the highest standards and meets quality service delivery requirements for generations to come.

 Other (inc. Parks and Rec, Mathis, Downtown):

-On Wednesday, June 6, 2018, City of Valdosta leaders joined the Valdosta-Lowndes County Parks and Recreation Authority (VLPRA) to hold a ribbon cutting for the new playground at the Vallotton Youth Athletic Complex.
+On Wednesday, June 6, 2018, City of Valdosta leaders joined the Valdosta-Lowndes County Parks and Recreation Authority (VLPRA) to hold a ribbon-cutting for the new playground at the Vallotton Youth Athletic Complex.

-The $85,000 project was funded by City of Valdosta SPLOST funds.
+The $85,000 project was funded by the City of Valdosta SPLOST funds.
 The new playground replaced the old, existing playground structure.
 The new playground will offer safer equipment to play on and will accommodate double the amount of children.